beerjson/beerjson/docs/fermentation_step.json.md

 ## FermentationStepType

-FermentationStepType - a per step representation of a fermentation action
+FermentationStepType - a per step representation of a fermentation action.
+Free rise is used to indicate a fermentation step where the exothermic fermentation is allowed to raise the temp without restriction.

 `FermentationStepType` type: `object`